ibm-cloud-docs/FileStorage/replication.md

   -h, --help      Show this message and exit.
 ```

-## Viewing the replication history in the UI
+## Viewing the replication history in the console
 {: #replicationhistoryUI}
 {: ui}

 To view the Replication history, click Manage on the main menu bar.
 Select **Account**, and scroll to the Audit Log.
 The Storage Replication Events list contains the names of the volume, a description of the replication event and the timestamp of the event.

-## Editing the Replication Schedule in the UI
+## Editing the Replication Schedule in the console
 {: #editreplicaschedule}
 {: ui}